Tattoos in winter | 10 masters

 In the tattoo, a good finish is the responsibility of a good healing process, since it is at that moment that the ink will finish “sealing” on the skin.

-The good ageing of a tattoo is the consequence of constant care.
+The good aging of a tattoo is the consequence of constant care.
 This is why knowing all the healing stages is essential to transmit them to your client.

 As we mentioned here: How to care for a tattoo?
 Tattoos heal in several stages.